mahynski/template-conda-project/README.md

 ---
 1. Insert description here.
 2. Rename repo with a 4 digit year-of-completion prefix, e.g., "2022-"; this can be updated later.
 Convention is to use hyphens between words and all lower case.
 3. Create a [conda](https://www.anaconda.com/) environment for this project.
-First modify `conda-env.yml` to include the relevant repositories and dependencies needed; also give the environment a good name (e.g., similar or same as this repo).
+First modify `conda-env.yml` to include the relevant repositories and dependencies needed; also give the environment a good name (e.g., similar or same as this repo) - the default is "project-env".
 Then create the environment (see below).
+4. If you do not want to work in a development container, skip to Installation to use a conda environment on your local machine.
+5. Otherwise, a Docker [dev container](https://code.visualstudio.com/docs/devcontainers/containers) template for [VS Code](https://code.visualstudio.com/) is provided in the `.devcontainer/` folder.
+This creates a [miniconda](https://docs.anaconda.com/miniconda/) container and installs the environment specified in `conda-env.yml`.
+To use:
+   * Change the `UID` and `GID` in .devcontainer/Dockerfile if needed.
+   * Change the name of the conda environment (default="project-env") in the `conda-env.yml` and files in .devcontainer/.
+   * After `git clone` this repo, [open the folder in the container](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-an-existing-folder-in-a-container).
+   * In the container, run the `.devcontainer/start_jupyter.sh` script to run a Jupyter server (forwarded on port 1234 by default).

 Installation
 ---